AndersWik/anderswik.github.io/_posts/2016-08-12-Magento-Copy-CMS-Blocks.markdown

 (35,2),(36,2),(37,2),(38,2),(39,2),(40,2);
 {% endhighlight %}

-if you want to copy the blocks to yet another storeview import the file again and make another query with the next storeview id and new block id's.
+If you want to copy the blocks to yet another storeview import the file again and make another query with the next storeview id and new block id's.

 {% highlight sql %}
 INSERT INTO `cms_block_store` (`block_id`, `store_id`) VALUES